wylited/LL/backend/spec.md

 ## Conclusion

-This API allows you to manage books and their associated resources.
-You can retrieve, create, and update books and resources using the provided endpoints.
+This API allows you to manage books and their associated resources, including the ability to retrieve, create, and update books, resources, and resource collaboration scores.
 If you have any further questions or need more information, please don't hesitate to ask.